geru-br/grafana-celery-client/README.md

 ```

-If the metrics engin is influxdb, tags will be added to the tags key o the required json strucutre
+If the metrics engine is influxdb, tags will be added to the tags key of the required json structure

 ```
 data = [